For additional support please contact: email@example.com

 Can the dock be removed once it is installed with the tape?

 The quick answer is yes.
 I know this because I've done it multiple times in my vehicle.
 What I can say is that the tape is quite strong.
 I had mine in for a couple of months while I was testing the first prototypes and making website, etc. after which I had to remove it to do photos and video.
 It took some time and finessing but I was able to get it out by pressing on the side with the tape and wiggling it.
 After a minute or so, it started to work a little bit, then more, and after a couple minutes, I had it loose.
 The tape was not able to be used again though.
-If you are concerned about this, it is possible to reduce the size of the tape it is delivered with or don’t tape it or find your own clever way to hold it in - just keep in mind that if there are alterations made to the unit, I won't be able to accept returns.
-As always, any damage you may cause to vehicle, self, dock unit, neighbors dog, is on you and D-Docks will not be responsible. ;-)
+Any damage that is caused to vehicle, self, dock unit, neighbors dog while removing is your responsibility; D-Docks will not be responsible. ;-)

 What if my cable is slipping in the back?